Sleep Hygiene: Why Sleep Hygiene is Important

 Here are some changes (big and small), you can make to build better sleep hygiene habits:

-- Beds are for sleeping.
+1. Beds are for sleeping.

 Don’t use your bed for eating, watching TV, studying, working, etc. The more activities you do on your bed, the more confused your brain can get.
-Limit your bed to sleep and intimacy, so your brain easily associates laying in bed to sleep. - Keep it regular.
+Limit your bed to sleep and intimacy, so your brain easily associates laying in bed to sleep.

 Try to go to bed and wake up around the same time every day of the week.
-This habit trains your body to be ready for sleep when it is time to sleep, and ready to start the day when it’s time to wake up. - Avoid caffeine and alcohol.
+This habit trains your body to be ready for sleep when it is time to sleep, and ready to start the day when it’s time to wake up.

-Some experts say not to take any caffeine or alcohol 4 hours or more before bed to increase your sleep quality and quantity. - Naps!
+Some experts say not to take any caffeine or alcohol 4 hours or more before bed to increase your sleep quality and quantity.

 Yes, naps are ok!
 A 10-20 minute nap is sometimes just what the body needs to feel refreshed and conquer the rest of the day.
-However, try not to nap after 3pm, and remember they are a short-term solution. - A nice warm bath.
+However, try not to nap after 3pm, and remember they are a short-term solution.

-A warm bath or hot shower 1-2 hours before bedtime can help relax your body and mind, raise your body temperature, and get you in the mood to drift right off to sleep. - A balanced diet.
+A warm bath or hot shower 1-2 hours before bedtime can help relax your body and mind, raise your body temperature, and get you in the mood to drift right off to sleep.

 A properly balanced diet is key to our overall health, and the role it plays in sleep is no exception.
 Avoid heavy foods right before bed, as well as foods containing caffeine like chocolate and apples.